 Similar to Leh Ladakh, I am quite fond of traveling to Spiti Valley as well.
 With Leh Ladakh and Spiti Valley, it is not only the terrain and the landscape which are more or less similar to each other but even the culture has its history attached or co-related by one or the other means.
-Spiti Valley is a place that can surely leave you spell bound by its charismatic natural beauty and the Road to Spiti Valley is not far behind in decorating the entire Spiti road trip with more beautiful landscape and the thrill of adventure.
+Spiti Valley is a place that can surely leave you spellbound by its charismatic natural beauty.
+The journey on the road to Spiti Valley is not far behind in decorating the entire Spiti road trip with more beautiful landscape and the thrill of adventure.

-As a practice and to enjoy the route entirely, it is always better to do the complete circuit for the first time and then keep coming back from one or the other route to explore more and more places in Spiti Valley which is quite difficult to explore in just one trip.
+As a practice and to enjoy the route entirely, it is always better to do the complete circuit for the first time.
+Then, you can keep coming back to Spiti trips from one or the other route and explore more and more places in Spiti Valley which is quite difficult to explore or cover in just one road trip to Spiti.

-Sometimes, people traveling or going directly to Spiti Valley or Kaza / Losar from Manali suffers from acute mountain sickness due to the sudden disturbance of altitude with which the body is adapted as Kaza is about 3600 Mtrs high in altitude.
-However, the route to Spiti Valley from Kinnaur Valley provides a gradual ascent to travelers thus helps them fight any chances of acute mountain sickness (AMS) caused due to high altitudes and let them enjoy the beautiful vistas in relaxed manner.
+Sometimes, people traveling or going directly to Spiti Valley or Kaza / Losar from Manali suffers from acute mountain sickness due to the sudden change of altitude with which the body is adapted as Kaza is about 3600 Mtrs high in altitude.
+However, the route to Spiti Valley from Kinnaur Valley provides a gradual ascent to travelers thus helps them fight any chances of acute mountain sickness (AMS) caused due to high altitudes and let them enjoy the beautiful vistas in a relaxed manner.

 This will ensure that you have an unforgettable memory of the trip to Spiti Valley.
-The journey on road to Spiti Valley can easily turn into a nightmare if planned incorrectly and can get you in trouble, stranded in the middle of no where.
-In this article of the series, “Comprehensive Travel Guide to Spiti Valley”, I will try to put down all my knowledge for traveling to Hindustan – Tibet Highway or road to Spiti Valley.
+The journey on road to Spiti Valley can easily turn into a nightmare if planned incorrectly and can get you in trouble, stranded in the middle of nowhere.
+In this article of the series, “Comprehensive Travel Guide to Spiti Valley”, I will try to put down all my knowledge for traveling to this road to Spiti Valley via Kinnaur.

 Modes of Travel on Road to Spiti Valley via Kinnaur